bdong5/MyLibrary/README.md

 # Library App

-The Library App is an Android application designed to facilitate the management of personal reading lists.
-Users can organize books into various categories, including "Want to Read," "Currently Reading," "Already Read," and "Favorites."
-The application leverages Firebase Firestore for secure and reliable data storage.
+The Library App is an **Android** application designed to facilitate the management of personal reading lists.
+Users can organize books into various categories.
+The application leverages **Firebase Firestore** for secure and reliable data storage.

 ## Features